Mudam Luxembourg - Musée d’Art Moderne Grand-Duc Jean

 Created in 1998, the Fondation Musée d’Art Moderne Grand-Duc Jean is an organisation formed under civil law whose main patron is the State of Luxembourg.

-The Foundation is administered by a Board of Directors chaired by Jacques Santer.
-Its mission is to create and manage the future Musée d’Art Moderne Grand-Duc Jean designed by Sino-American architect Ieoh Ming Pei.
+The Foundation is administered by a Board of Directors chaired by S.A.R. la Grande-Duchesse Héritière de Luxembourg.
+Its mission is to manage the future Musée d’Art Moderne Grand-Duc Jean designed by Sino-American architect Ieoh Ming Pei.

 Coming from the civil and public society, the members of the board were selected for their action in favour of contemporary art in Luxembourg and their role in the public structure (cultural, administrative and political) to develop the project of the Musée d’Art Moderne Grand-Duc Jean.
 Their presence and their action were and are essential for the developement of the Museum.